Analysis | Why China Can’t Pull Up the World

 The global economy is breathing a sigh of relief: China seems to be recovering from its months-long malaise.

 The country’s growth numbers are improving.
 Proxies for infrastructure spending, such as fixed-asset investment, are looking brighter.
-Industrial production in construction-related sectors, including cement and steel, is growing.
+Industrial production in construction-related sectors, including cement and steel, is rising.

 This recovery isn’t as sturdy as it seems, though, and won’t do much to boost growth beyond China.